pytholic/Machine-Learning-Curriculum/README.md

 After careful consideration, I’ve crafted a straightforward yet potent A-to-Z curriculum.
 This guide is designed to be inclusive, catering to individuals with diverse backgrounds — whether they are newcomers to the field or professionals seeking a career shift.
 These resources can also be beneficial for advanced ML engineers who want to refresh some concepts.

 # Structure
 The structure of this guide is deliberate and includes a personally curated list of online courses.
 Since this repository is beginner-friendly, I only included important structured courses in the main curriculum because they are organized and easier to follow.
 Additional resources will be added in separate sections.
-Take the main curriculum courses sequentially for better understanding.
+Take the main curriculum courses in order for better understanding.

 # Contributions
 This repository is open to all kinds of contributions related to the **machine learning** journey.
 However, there are some considerations: